 At UAlbany, enrollment for the summer term is always considered accelerated study.
 In addition to meeting general TAP eligibility criteria, you must have passed at least 24 credits in the prior fall and spring terms while enrolled in a degree program at UAlbany to receive an award for accelerated study.
 The 24 semester hours must be credits earned at UAlbany and applicable to your program of study.
 Transfer credits cannot be used to meet this requirement.

-Students must be enrolled full time in an approved program in New York State during the preceding spring term or subsequent fall term to be eligible for TAP for half-time accelerated study.
+Students must be enrolled full time in an approved program in New York State during the preceding spring term to be eligible for TAP for half-time accelerated study.
 You may receive up to 8 semesters (10 semesters if you are in the EOP program) of TAP as an undergraduate student.
 You must be enrolled for at least 6 credits to receive a TAP award for the summer term.
 Students who are disabled, as defined by the 1990 federal Americans with Disabilities Act, are eligible for a partial TAP award if they are attending at least three credits, meet all other TAP eligibility requirements, and are registered with the UAlbany Disability Resource Center.

 A half-time summer TAP award (6 to 11 credits) will use a half semester of your TAP eligibility.
 A full-time summer TAP award (12+ credits) will use a full semester of your eligibility.
 Using summer TAP counts toward the total number of payments you may receive.
 As a result, you could exhaust your TAP eligibility before completing your academic program.